twg/frontend-scaffolding/readme.md

 - `.combo-first` - the left element of the combo
 - `.combo-last` - the right element of the combo

-The general strcture looks like:
+The general structure looks like:

 ```
 .combo